 What are the benefits of School Direct?

 You can expect lots of support and focused feedback to help you to progress to being an outstanding teacher.
-The true benefit of School Direct, over the traditional PGCE university based programme, is that you are able to build strong relationships with students and staff over a full academic year, so you can really see the progression of your teaching and the positive impact you have on students at the school.
-Also, as far as possible, we do try to place you as an NQT within our consortium of schools, when you gain QTS.
-However, I must be clear and tell you that there is no guarantee of employment.
+A benefit of School Direct, over the traditional PGCE university based programme, is that you are able to build relationships with students and staff over a full academic year, so you can really see the progression of your teaching and the positive impact you have on students at the school.
+Also, as far as possible, we do try to place you as an NQT within our collegiate schools, when you gain QTS.
+We have 100% record of graduation and employment, however, it is a reflection of your hard work as there is no guarantee of employment.